AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/build_surface_adhesion.md

     - You should probably keep the scouring pad/sponge out of the kitchen afterwards.
 I'm not sure the health effects of plastic dust ending up on your dishes - better safe than sorry!

-## Troubleshooting
-:bulb: **If this is your first time through this guide, skip to the next step - [:page_facing_up: first layer squish](./first_layer_squish.md).**

-This section is just for further troubleshooting if you are still having issues.
 ### All Surfaces

+- Ensure that you are using a proper first layer temperature.\
+Some filament brands recommend inaccurate/conservative temperatures.
+Try standard temps instead if you are having issues.
+    - PLA: ~60C
+    - PETG: ~80C
+    - ABS: ~90-100C*
+        - *:warning: Voron V2 and Trident have a ~10-15C temperature drop due to the thickness of the bed.
+Most people run ~110C for ABS because of this.

 - :warning: Ensure that your [:page_facing_up: first layer squish](./first_layer_squish.md) is correct.